aarongeo1/4TOE/README.md

 # 4TOE
-A 4x4 grid game of tic tac toe
+A 4x4 grid game of tic tac toe with a minimax bot.